huzefa-git/hardened-linux/README.md

 A simple, automated Linux server hardening script for Debian-based systems.
-It applies a secure baseline suitable for lab servers, self-hosted services and security practice.
+It applies a secure baseline suitable for lab servers, self-hosted services, and security practice.

 Features
 1. SSH hardening